Communist Party of Iran (Marxist–Leninist–Maoist): Revolutionary theory

-CPI (MLM) subscribes to the Leninism's theory of Vanguardism.
+CPI (MLM) subscribes to Leninism's theory of Vanguardism.
 The party sees itself as guiding the Proletariat class of Iran through a revolutionary struggle.
 This Proletariat is open to all irrespective of nationality, gender or language.
 The party itself is open to both men and women and tolerates no antiwomen conduct.
 CPI (MLM) is an internationalist party that believes in the global Proletariat.
 The primary goal of the party is to eliminate oppression based on class, nationality or gender.
 This would be achieved by the violent overthrow of the Islamic Republic of Iran and establishing a new democratic and socialist state.
 This overthrow would be carried out by armed struggle by the masses.
 The CPI (MLM) believes that the vanguard will prevent reactionary cliques from attaining power after the masses carry out revolution.
 The new state would follow the Marxist theory of a Dictatorship of the proletariat.
 This would be the intermediate government between the periods of capitalism and communism.
 This period of transition would be defined by the change of the economic Base which would allow the reordering of the social system.
 Within the new social order all class distinctions would be eliminated, relations of productions that promote class distinction would be also be terminated.
 Social relations that allow oppression under capitalism would be deconstructed.
 The CPI (MLM) hopes to begin the world revolution and demonstrate an alternative to the system of global capitalism.

 Critiques of the Islamic Republic of Iran and foreign governments

 Islamic Republic of Iran

 CPI (MLM) sees the Islamic Republic of Iran as a Reactionary regime.
 The regime is viewed the same as the former Iranian Shahs or Imperial powers that have intervened in Iran in the past.
 These powers all sought to oppress the Iranian people based on ideology, ethnicity or gender.
 The party objects to the Regime calling itself revolutionary and instead deems the regime to be Fascistic in nature.
 The Islamic Republic's efforts to preserve the social order through implementation of Sharia law are anti revolutionary and repressive according to the party.
 The current Islamist policies are opposed by the secular CPI (MLM) as they preserve an ideological superstructure that allows for ultra conservative leaders and groups such as the Ayatollah and the Guardian Council to retain power.
 The CPI (MLM) demands the complete destruction of the state to overturn the culture and institutions that currently define Iranian thought and politics.
 The party critiques Iran's Nationalistic repression of Kurdish and Arab populations in the Kurdistan, Khuzestan and Baluchistan regions.
 These non Persian populations are subjected to prejudice from the state and educational institutions, often on the basis of language.
 The CPI (MLM) criticizes Iran's involvement in various regional wars which they deem reactionary.
-The Islamic Republic of Irans excessive spending on military budgets and nuclear development programs is also subject to criticism.
+The Islamic Republic of Iran's excessive spending on military budgets and nuclear development programs is also subject to criticism.
 Iran's spending is often shunted towards political indoctrination and promotion of religious values while many are forced to live in poor conditions.